Setting up

 dub --version

-After the compiler is installed, the next thing we need is a text editor or an IDE.
-You can stick with your favorite IDE/text editor while following this book, but this book will use the ubiquitous and free Visual Studio Code, with versions for Windows, MacOS and Linux.
-Since you are using Windows, you must have this already, but to those who haven’t yet, head to
+After the compiler is installed, the next thing we need is a text editor or IDE.
+You can stick with your favorite IDE/text editor while following this book, but this book will use the ubiquitous and free Visual Studio Code with versions for Windows, MacOS and Linux.
+If you haven't installed this yet, head to

 https://code.visualstudio.com/download

 and choose the installer appropriate for your system.
-After downloading, simply double-click on the downloaded file and follow the instructions.
+After downloading, run the downloaded file and follow the instructions.

 After installation, add the D language extension to VS Code so it can recognize D language code.